martanne/vis/README.md

 Lua.
 See `configure --help` for a list of supported options.
 You can also manually tweak the generated `config.mk` file.

-On Linux based systems `make standalone` will attempt to download, compile and install all of the above dependencies into a subfolder inorder to build a self contained statically linked binary.

-`make local` will do the same but only for libtermkey, Lua and LPeg (i.e. the system C and curses libraries are used).

 Or simply use one of the distribution provided packages:

  * [ArchLinux](http://www.archlinux.org/packages/?q=vis)